fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How valuable for a cv are freelance and non-profit work in contrast to salaried positions?

 > What would you consider to be missing in order for Vanilla to be a valid option?

 > What about Vue?